 Zac's Phone: 785-864-2959

 Current Design students should make an appointment through Zac's online calendar!
 This is often the fastest and most convenient way to make an appointment.
+Instructions on how to make an appointment online are outlined here.
 Contact Zac by email or phone if you have trouble making an appointment online!

 Prospective Design students should email or call Zac and provide the following information:

 - Your current academic status (at KU, transferring from another college, incoming freshman, etc.)